irisraine/rdo-daily-challenges-helper-bot/README.md

 ## Usage

 Please make sure to specify the necessary environment variables.
-They should contain DISCORD_BOT_TOKEN, DAILY_CHALLENGES_TUTORIALS_CHANNEL and TROUBLESHOOTING_GUIDES_CHANNEL environment variables and their corresponding values.
+They should contain DISCORD_BOT_TOKEN, GUILD_ID, DAILY_CHALLENGES_TUTORIALS_CHANNEL and TROUBLESHOOTING_GUIDES_CHANNEL environment variables and their corresponding values.
 Here is an example:
 ```